scribevs/rdmpass/README.md

 ## Usage
 1. Open the app in your browser.
-2. Adjust settings (length, movement count, character sets).
+2. Adjust settings to your liking (length, movement count, character sets).
-3. Move your mouse until the progress bar fills.
+3. Move your mouse as randomly as possible until the progress bar fills.
 4. Click **Generate Password**.
 5. Copy your password if desired.